jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

                 sum()
 ```

-A late addition to this article, Rust achieves impressive numbers with the most obvious approach.
+Rust achieves impressive numbers with the most obvious approach.
 This is super cool.
-I feel that this behavior should be the goal for any language offering these kinds of higher order functions
+I feel that this behavior should be the goal for any language
+offering these kinds of higher order functions as part of the language or core library.
+Using a traditional for loop or a 'for x in y' style loop
-as part of the language or core library.
-It is possible to use rust intrinsics to get the same speed as the vectorized C code here, but to use those you have to
+is also just as fast.
+It is also possible to use rust intrinsics to get the same speed as the vectorized C code here, but to use those you have to
 write out the loop explicitly:

 ### Rust SIMD - 18ms